pypy/pypy/pypy/doc/glossary.rst

     backend
         Code generator that converts an `RPython
         <coding-guide.html#restricted-python>`__ program to a `target
-        language`_ using the PyPy :term:`toolchain`.
+        language`_ using the :term:`RPython toolchain`.
 A backend uses either the :term:`lltypesystem` or the :term:`ootypesystem`.

     compile-time